N. Provisions

 Dividend income is recognized at the time when right to receive the payment is established, which is generally when the shareholders approve the dividend.

-Functional and presentation Currency
+T. Foreign Currency Transactions Functional and Presentation Currency

 Transactions and Balances

 Transactions in foreign currencies are translated to the functional currency at exchange rates in effect on transaction date.
-At each reporting date, monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate in effect at the date of financial statement.
+At each reporting date, monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate in effect at the date of Financial Statement.

 The translation for other non-monetary assets and liabilities are not updated from historical exchange rates unless they are carried at fair value.

-U Government Grants
+U. Government Grants

 Government grants are recognized where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
 When the grant relates to an expense item, it is recognized as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
 When the grant relates to an asset, it is recognized as income in equal amounts over the expected useful life of the related asset.

-V Earnings per share
+V. Earnings per share

 Basic earnings per share are calculated by dividing the profit attributable to owners of the Company by the weighted average number of equity shares outstanding during the financial year, adjusted for bonus elements in equity shares issued during the year and excluding treasury shares.